SO, YOU’VE BEEN CALLED FOR JURY DUTY…

 Jury Trials in Elkhart Superior Courts 4, 5 and 6 are generally one day in duration.
 Jury Trials in Elkhart Superior Courts 1, 2, 3 and Elkhart Circuit Court are generally more than one day in duration.
 The Judge will inform prospective jurors of how long the trial is expected to last at the beginning of jury selection.

 Yes.
 The Court pays each juror an amount specified by law.
-If you are a sworn member of the jury, you will receive $40.00 per day plus mileage.
-If you report for jury duty and are subsequently excused, you will be paid $15.00 plus mileage.
+If you are a sworn member of the jury, you will receive $80.00 per day for the first 5 days of your service, plus mileage.
+Should the trial exceed 5 days, you will receive $90.00 per day, plus mileage.
+If you report for jury duty and are subsequently excused, you will be paid $30.00 plus mileage.
 You will receive a check from the Elkhart County Auditor’s Office within a few weeks.

 Jury selection may require a juror to wait a considerable period of time.
 Jurors may bring appropriate reading material with them.
 Jurors are permitted to bring cell phones with them to jury service in the Elkhart Courthouse, however, jurors are not permitted to bring cell phones inside the Goshen Courthouse.